arcxp-ce-support/Fusion-Training-User-Stories/README.md

 3. The user should also be able to decide the number of features that should exist in the left column.
 This field should be **required** for display. (use `isRequired`)

 4. Now let's fetch content from site service to use in the feature pack.
-First create a new content source called `site-menu`.
+First, in `content/sources` create a new content source called `site-menu`.

 5. This content source should fetch content from the `/site/v3/navigation/demo/?hierarchy=${hierarchyName}&_id=${sectionId}`